katiesangpark/100-DAYS-OF-CODE/README.md

 1. PyTorch Scholarship Challenge (Udacity) : Lesson 2.22 ~ 2.24 Logistic Regression Algorithm
 2. Introduction to Data Science in Python (Coursera): WEEK 2 Lectures (about Pandas) done.

 **Thoughts:** Learnt Logistic regression, Gradient descent, and about dataframe of pandas.

+### Day 37: November 15, 2018

+**Today's Progress:**
+1. Intro to Data Science in Python(Coursera): WEEK 2 programming assignment Passed.(Analysis of data & Programming in Pandas)

+**Thoughts:** It was great oppportunity for me to try pandas programming by this assignment.